pwmarcz/madness/README.txt

 HOW TO RUN
 -----

-Under Linux:

-  python madness.py

-You need Python 2.6 and SDL.

-Under Windows:

-  madness.exe

-If you get a "MSVCR90.dll not found" error, you need to download the Microsoft Visual C++ 2005 Redistributable Package (2.6 MB).
-This is a Python runtime's dependency.
+  pip install --user tcod==6.0.7 python3 madness.py

+Python 3.6 is required.

 -----
 TECHNOLOGY
 -----

-The game is written in Python 2.6 and uses the Doryen Library (libtcod - http://doryen.eptalys.net/libtcod/) for rendering, field-of-vision and pathfinding.
+The game is written in Python and uses the Doryen Library (libtcod - http://doryen.eptalys.net/libtcod/) for rendering, field-of-vision and pathfinding.